A productivity miracle

 From time to time people say to me “I followed your advice”.

-This sometimes makes me a little nervous because I’m never sure if they are going to tell me how well it went or if it was a disaster.
+This tends to make me a bit nervous because I’m never sure if they are going to tell me how well it went or if it was a disaster.

 This story from a dentist arrived in my inbox recently.

-On a day recently the OHT rang in sick.
+On a day recently his Oral Health Therapist rang in sick.

 Instead of cancelling the patients and rescheduling the dentist decided to see them all.